WhiteHades/Python/readme.md

 A collection of codes made in Python.
+By Mohammed Efaz